The Promise of the Soul

-The Promise of the Soul (Chinese: 靈魂約定) is a 2025 Taiwanese Boys' Love television series produced by VBL Series.
+The Promise of the Soul (靈魂約定) is a 2025 Taiwanese boys' love television series produced by VBL Series.
 It stars Martin Wong and Kenji Fan in the lead roles and premiered on June 27, 2025.
-The series was broadcast on SET Taiwan, GTV Drama and VBL Series official YouTube channel, and is available for streaming on iQIYI and GagaOOLala.
+The series was broadcast on SET Metro, and is available for streaming on VBL Series official YouTube channel, GTV Drama Youtube channel, iQIYI, GagaOOLala and Rakuten TV.

 Synopsis

 After a life-altering accident, Xia Cha finds himself inhabiting the body of his grandson, Xia Zefang.
 With his family gone and only memories left behind, he decides to continue his grandson’s daily life, attending college and sharing a dorm with Ye Haiyuan.
 As the two navigate their new reality, they begin to uncover a deeper connection that transcends time, identity, and the boundaries of love.